Boondock-Echo/scanner-controller/MIGRATION_GUIDE.md

 ## Recent Fixes

 - Added missing `machineMode` attribute to `BCD325P2Adapter` class to fix "read frequency" command
+- Added redirects for any remaining code in `scanner_adapters` folder to the `adapters` folder

 ## Removing Legacy Redirects